Aider vs Claude Code

 | Has Daily / Usage Limits |

 Aider is priced at open source, with a free entry point.
-Claude Code is priced at free tier limited, with a free entry point.
-Pay attention to daily limits — some tools throttle usage even on paid plans during heavy coding sessions.
+Claude Code is priced at free tier limited.
+Claude Code uses a credit-based system, so costs scale with usage.
+Pay attention to daily limits, some tools throttle usage even on paid plans during heavy coding sessions.
 Check whether you can buy additional credits if you hit the ceiling mid-project.

 Experience & Reviews